2dv514/syllabus/lectures/02_configuration_tools/slides.md

      - Out of state with notify the systems
      - Using modern configuration tools
      - Using Domain-specific languages (DSL) instead of script
-     - Self-documention
+     - Self-documentation

 --
-## Server change management models
+## Server change

+...with

 * Configuration synchronization
  * hourly schedules